 Answer.
 More than 15 DS courses include explosives, such as Foreign Affairs Counter Threat (FACT), Basic Special Agent Course, High Threat Operations, and Explosive Incident Countermeasures.
-In fiscal years 2013 through 2015, DS pro-vided more than 500 of these courses to over 11,500 students, according to data provided by State.4 Although most DS students may not need to use a venue capable of handling large explosives (such as those up to 5 lbs.), DS plans to use this facility to train foreign personnel, such as bomb squads, in explosive incident counter-measures and post-blast investigations through the Antiterrorism Assistance (ATA) Program.
-Data provided by State indicate that nearly 1,900 students received training that included explosives through ATA from fiscal years 2013 through 2015.5 According to DS, it trains on larger explosives in part because its teams have en-countered much larger explosive devices in the field, such as a complex attack against the U.S. consulate in Herat, Afghanistan in September 2013, using truck-and vehicle-borne improvised explosive devices and seven insurgents equipped with small arms, rocket-propelled grenades, and suicide vests.
+In fiscal years 2013 through 2015, DS provided more than 500 of these courses to over 11,500 students, according to data proof handling large explosives (such as those up to 5 lbs.), DS plans to use this facility to train foreign personnel, such as bomb squads, in explosive incident countermeasures and post-blast investigations through the Antiterrorism Assistance (ATA) Program.
+Data provided by State indicate that nearly 1,900 students received training that included explosives through ATA from fiscal years 2013 through 2015.5 According to DS, it trains on larger explosives in part because its teams have encountered much larger explosive devices in the field, such as a complex attack against the U.S. consulate in Herat, Afghanistan in September 2013, using truck-and vehicle-borne improvised explosive devices and seven insurgents equipped with small arms, rocket-propelled grenades, and suicide vests.

 In addition, State officials expressed concern that FLETC's existing blast pad could not accommodate the increased number of DS students.
-For example, DS projects that, in fiscal year 2018, nearly 6,500 students per year will take the Foreign Affairs Counter Threat (FACT) course, which includes 2 hours of specialized training on explosives, ranging from 0.05 lb. to 0.5 lb.
+For example, DS projects that, in fiscal year 2018, nearly 6,500 students per year will take the Foreign Affaire Counter Threat (FACE) eign Affairs Counter Threat (FACT) course, which includes 2 hours of specialized training on explosives, ranging from 0.05 lb. to 0.5 lb.

 We identified consolidation of venues as one of the key site requirements critical to providing DS training based on several factors.
 In 2008, State reported to Congress on the need for consolidating all DS training in one location.
-In 2011, we re-ported that DS officials estimated that in 8 weeks of training almost 1 week was spent in travel between and among the training sites.6 Further, the Management Review Panel and the Best Practices Panel, both established as a result of recommendations made by the Benghazi Accountability Review report, strongly endorsed State's efforts to consolidate its training venues.
+In 2011, we reported that DS officials estimated that in 8 weeks of training almost 1 week was spent in travel between and among the training sites.6 Further, the Management Review Panel and the Best Practices Panel, both established as a result of recommendations made by the Benghazi Accountability Review report, strongly endorsed State's efforts to consolidate its training venues.
 In addition, DS has emphasized the need to have various training venues close to one another so exercises can move from one venue to the next without stopping.
 For example, we observed a capstone exercise at the conclusion of a High Threat Operations Course that took place over 80 consecutive hours, during which students were harassed by sniper fire, forced to contend with transporting and caring for wounded comrades, and compelled to evacuate under hostile fire.
 This exercise also involved a complex attack on a mock consulate that included several explosions and gunfire.